 This practice allows you to segment your SLAs according to the different help desks your company has.
 And by using a standardized policy for delivering services, you can ensure every request is handled according to the same criteria (no matter the department in charge of providing a solution), thus improving end-user experience and gathering reliable data to monitor your teams’ performance.

-On InvGate Service Desk, you can create and manage multiple SLAs in a few clicks.
+On InvGate Service Management, you can create and manage multiple SLAs in a few clicks.
 In this article, you’ll find a quick tutorial to build and implement multiple SLA policies, which will contribute to the incorporation of ITSM practices into non-IT departments (also known as Enterprise Service Management) Let’s get to it!

-Thanks to our intuitive UI, creating SLAs with InvGate Service Desk is like a walk in the park.
+Thanks to our intuitive UI, creating SLAs with InvGate Service Management is like a walk in the park.
 To start, you need to go to Settings >> Request >> SLA.
 From there, you’ll be able to apply multiple SLA policies to different help desks according to the nature of the requests they process.

 Let’s take a look at the various configuration options available.